Confused About Which Flour To Use For Dog Treats?

 There’s lots of food that really isn’t great for dogs, much of which isn’t great for us either in fact.
 However, I can make a conscious choice to eat something that’s ‘bad for me’ (chips, nachos, chocolate cake… the list goes on), but I’d rather my dogs didn’t get unhealthy food offered to them.

 Certain kinds of flour add nothing nutritionally to a recipe.
 Some types of flour are potentially bad for your dog.
-For that reason, I no longer use wheat flour, for instance.
+For these reasons, I no longer use wheat flour, for instance.
 That said, the occasional treat with wheat flour is not going to seriously harm a dog, unless that dog has an allergy to wheat.

 However, since there are healthier alternatives to ‘unhealthy’ flours, that work well in my recipes, I prefer to use those.